 WP Super Cache has two main methods for serving the cached files.
-‘Expert ’, the fastest method.
-Expert mode uses mod_rewrite to serve your static files and help to ensure that your site performs well under extreme load from heavy traffic.
+‘Expert ’, is the fastest method.
+The expert mode uses mod_rewrite to serve your static files and help to ensure that your site performs well under extreme load from heavy traffic.
 This is helpful if you are having a lot more traffic and serving hundreds of concurrent users.

 The ‘Simple’ method uses PHP to server your cached files, hence isn’t quite as fast.
 However, if your server does not have Apache’s mod_rewrite module, then you can use this mode.